Armen Abaghian

-Armen Artavazdi Abaghian (Արմեն Աբաղյան; 1 January 1933 in Stepanakert, Nagorno-Karabakh – 19 November 2005 in Moscow, Russia) was a Russian-Armenian specialist on nuclear power, Doctor of Technical Sciences, Professor (1985), Corresponding Member of the Russian Academy of Sciences.
-In 1984, he became the general director of "Energy" scientific and industrial state holding and the director of All-Soviet (then Russian) Institute of Atomic Energy Stations (AES).
-Then he became the deputy director of Rosenergoatom, a member of IAEA Consultative Committee.
+Armen Artavazdovich Abaghian (commonly spelled as Abagyan, Արմեն Աբաղյան; 1 January 1933 in Stepanakert, Nagorno-Karabakh – 18 November 2005 in Moscow, Russia) was a prominent Soviet nuclear physicist, engineer of nuclear reactors, Russian-Armenian specialist on nuclear power, Professor (1985), Corresponding Member of All-Soviet, and later Russian, Academy of Sciences.
+He was a cornerstone of Soviet and Russian nuclear safety.
+In 1984, he became the general director of "Energy" scientific and industrial state holding and the director of All-Soviet (then Russian) Institute of Atomic Energy Stations (AES) abbreviated as VNIIAES.
+His work bridged the gap between the Soviet nuclear infrastructure and the post-Chernobyl era of international transparency and high safety standards.
+Later he became the science and technology deputy director of Rosenergoatom, a member of IAEA Consultative Committee.

-He finished the Moscow Engineering Physics Institute in 1956.
-His works are dedicated to the mathematical models of AES blocks, their security and anti-crisis information data-centers.
+He graduated from the Moscow Engineering Physics Institute in 1956.
+His 150 publications are dedicated to the mathematical models of AES blocks, their security and anti-crisis information data-centers.

 On November 18, 2005, he died during a fire that started in the neighboring apartment of a high-rise building where he lived with his family.
-Being cut off from the exit by the advancing fire and not receiving help from firefighters, Armen Abaghian and his wife Lily jumped from the balcony of their apartment, which was on the 25th floor.
+Being cut off from the exit by the advancing fire and not receiving help from firefighters, Armen Abaghian and his wife Lily perished in the fire.